mayconfmelo/min-manual/docs/manual.typ

 )
 ```

-Seems like an awfull lot to start with, but let's just break down all this to
+Seems like an awful lot to start with, but let's just break down all this to
 understand it better, shall we?

 #arg(
   "title:", ("string", "content"),
   required: true
 )[
-  The manual title; generally the longer, more readable name of what is been
+  The longer, descriptive and more readable name of what is been documented.
-  documented, or its name itself otherwise.
-If not set, the compilation fails
-  with an error.
 ]

 #arg(